Cheesebaron/cheesebaron.github.io/_posts/2024-06-25-refit-resilience.md

 Hope this helps a bit understanding how the resilience libraries work, but just like Polly you can use it with anything you want to retry, with some nice defaults for HTTP requests.

+If you want to [read more about Resilience Milan also wrote a really nice blog post][milan], which you might find interesting.

 [refit]: https://github.com/reactiveui/refit "Refit automatic type-safe REST client library"
 [di]: https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection "Microsoft Dependency Injection docs"
 [httpclientfactory]: https://learn.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests "Using HttpClientFactory to add resiliency in Apps"